On the Impact of Temporal Representations on Metaphor Detection: Methodology

-The state-of-the-art models that have been modified to conduct the experiments with temporal embeddings are the ones used for the \textit{End-to-End Sequential metaphor Identification} task in~\cite{gao1}: \begin{enumerate} \item \textit{\underline{Recurrent Neural Network Hidden GloVe (RNN HG)}}: Based on the MIP (the metaphor is classified by the contrast between a word's contextual and literal meanings) metaphor identification procedure, here the GloVe embeddings serve as the literal representation and joins the hidden state from the BiLSTM (contextual representation).

-In the RNN HG model, The GloVe and ELMO (applied in the same way as in~\cite{gao1} and concatenated with GloVe \citep{contextual2} inputs feed the BiLSTM network.
-Then literal and contextual representations get compared in the so-called comparison stage.
-The BiLSTM has a hidden state which is the contextual representation of the sentences: this hidden state joins the input literal representations and is:
+In \cite{mao-etal-2019-end}, two end-to-end metaphor identification models for detecting metaphors are proposed, both performing better than the previous state-of-the-art baseline \cite{gao1}.
+The two proposed state-of-the-art models are: \textit{(i) Recurrent Neural Network Hidden GloVe (RNN HG)}, based on the interaction between literal and contextual word meanings; \textit{(ii) Multi-Head Context Attention (RNN MHCA)}, based on multi-head context attention.
+It was observed that the RNN HG and RNN MHCA models achieve comparable results on state-of-the-art metaphor detection datasets.
+After some preliminary experiments, RNN HG was found to be more suitable to our concerns, since the static embedding is explicitly digested by the network and compared with the contextual embedding.

+\paragraph{RNN HG.} Figure~\ref{im5} shows the overall architecture of RNN HG as described in the original study.
+The RNN HG model can be represented through the following equations:

+where: is the hidden state; is the input GloVe \cite{glove} literal representation; is the input ELMo \cite{contextual2} representation; is trained parameters; is the softmax function; is the the probability of a label prediction for a target word at position ; is the target word.

-Two vectors that are two different representations of the same word (literal and contextual) and that are located in two different encoding spaces are concatenated.
-The last step consists of the softmax function , which calculates the probability of a label prediction for a target word at position \textit t, conditioned on both its contextual and literal meaning representations.
-This is expressed by the equation:
+In the original architecture/model GloVe embeddings serve as literal (non-contextual) representations of a word ( ) and are concatenated with the representation from the hidden layer ( ) of a BiLSTM.
+These embeddings, located in two different encoding spaces, are concatenated feeding the BiLSTM network and fulfilling the MIP~\cite{discourse} requirement.
+The literal and contextual representations then get compared in the so-called comparison stage.
+This last step consists of a softmax function , which computes the probability of a label prediction for a target word at position \textit t, conditioned on both its contextual and literal meaning representations.